ginic/multipa/README.md

 # Installation
-Use a virtual environment, such as anaconda, with python 3.9.
+Use a virtual environment, such as conda.
 It's also a good idea to upgrade pip before you start: `pip install --upgrade pip`.
-Install pytorch dependencies first: `pip install torch==1.11.0 torchvision==0.12.0 torchaudio==0.11.0`
+Install pytorch dependencies first: `pip install pytorch==2.5.1 torchvision==0.20.0 torchaudio==2.5.1`.
+A conda environment for cuda 12.4 has been provided in multipa.yml.
+For other installation options and GPU settings, see [pytorch.org](https://pytorch.org).
 Then install remaining requirements: `pip install .`.
 You can run `pip install -e .[dev,test]` for the developer set up, after which the best way to check that the installation worked is to run unit tests with `pytest`.
 You will also need to download the unidic dictionary with `python -m unidic download` (in the same python environment as you installation).

 For convenience, scripts for setup and installation are provided in `scripts/setup.sh` (local or personal computer) and `scripts/setup_slurm.sh` (Slurm compute cluster).